ts4z/barge.org/content/barge/history/_index.md

-This page provides a brief history and time line of the BARGE event, held annually in Las Vegas, NV. <!--more--> There are some omissions, especially in data regarding the early years, and missing text in later years..
+This page provides a brief history and time line of the BARGE event, held annually in Las Vegas, NV. <!--more--> There are some omissions, especially in data regarding the early years, and missing text in later years.
 Any efforts to fill in these gaps would be greatly appreciated.

 ## 1991